TentandTableStudios/BreakBox-Game-Toolkit/README.md

 THIS PROGRAM IS FOR EDUCATIONAL PURPOSES ONLY!
 USE THIS AT YOUR OWN RISK!
 I CREATED THIS PROJECT TO USE FOR PERSONAL USE BUT DECIDED TO RELEASE IT.
-I AM NOT RESPONSIBLE FOR YOUR OR ANBODYS' ACTIONS!
+I AM NOT RESPONSIBLE FOR YOUR OR ANYBODYS' ACTIONS!
  The authors do not condone cheating in online games or violating game terms of service.

 ![Logo](assets/logo.png)